-Question Answer Marks Guidance 2 EITHER Analyse the ways in which technology is changing the way we consume media.
-Indicative content With detailed reference to at least one case study, candidates may address: The impact of new and developing technologies on how audiences watch, listen to and engage with media; Mobile technologies; Online streaming; On demand viewing; Piracy and sharing; The convergence of broadcasting and the internet; Podcasts - the 'renaissance of radio'; Theoretical approaches to the relationships between 'new' and 'old' media; Viewing and listening habits - changes and persistent patterns; Changing relationships with knowledge, politics and facts; Opportunities to become a producer, a publisher, a pundit; Gaming phenomena - multi-user experiences and gaming as a spectator sport Prosumerism-TikTok Active/passivity Walled garden 25 Candidates should be given credit for their knowledge and understanding, illustrated through case study material, relevant to the question.
-Marks are awarded for exploration of the following areas of the AOs: Media concepts (AO1) [5 marks] Contexts and debates (AO1) [5 marks] Use of terminology (AO1) [5 marks] Analysis of how meaning is created (AO2) [5 marks] Use of examples (AO2) [5 marks] Use of examples (AO2) [5 marks] Candidates' work should be judged on each of these criteria individually and marks awarded according to the level attained.
+Question Answer Marks Guidance 2 EITHER To what extent are your own media consumption practices typical of wider trends?
+Indicative content With detailed reference to at least one case study, candidates may address: Contemporary trends and patterns in contemporary media consumption habits; Their own habits and practices in relation to this; The impact of new and developing technologies on how audiences watch, listen to and engage with media; Mobile technologies; Online streaming; On demand viewing; Piracy and sharing; The impact of social media; Taste and curatorship; Modes of reading, watching and listening - making connections and understanding attention; The convergence of broadcasting and the internet; Conceptions of 'new' and 'old' media; Shifts in, and maintenance of, viewing and listening habits; The influence and emergence of special interest groups; Perceptions of brands and media companies; Gaming phenomena - multi-user experiences and gaming as a spectator sport; Prosumerism, fandom, two-step flow, active/passive audiences 25 Candidates should be given credit for their knowledge and understanding, illustrated through case study material, relevant to the question.
+Marks are awarded for exploration of the following areas of the AOs: • Media concepts (AO1) [5 marks] • Contexts and debates (AO1) [5 marks] • Use of terminology (AO1) [5 marks] • Analysis of how meaning is created (AO2) [5 marks] • Use of examples (AO2) [5 marks] Candidates' work should be judged on each of these criteria individually and marks awarded according to the level attained.
 It should be noted that it is possible for a candidate to achieve a different level for each assessment criterion.
 The indicative content demonstrates how candidates might approach the question.
 It is a description of possible content only.
 It is not prescriptive, nor is it exclusive; examiners must be careful to reward original but well-focused answers.